-This creamy spiced carrot cake overnight oatmeal gently cooks in the slow cooker in a jar.
+This creamy spiced Overnight Carrot Cake Oats gently cooks in the slow cooker in a jar.
 Ready when you are in the morning to grab and go!

 However much I am trying to deny it, it is now officially autumn.
 There is only so much burying one’s head in the sand you can do about the changing seasons, so in a surrender to the speed at which the year is passing, my wardrobe has been rearranged, tees and short sleeved tops relegated to the top shelf and warmer long sleeved tops and roll necks are within easy reach.